blackchestnut/torino/README.md

     $ gem install torino

+## Usage

-2. Add this line to your application.css:
+Add this line to your application.css:

 ```css
 *= require torino
 ```

-## Usage

-TODO: Write usage instructions here.

 ## Development